A full-frame mirrorless camera is not a new technology, and many photographers use it nowadays.

 The histogram is a graph that shows you how much a scene is black and how much each of the brightness levels is going all the way up and what is entirely white.

-With the full-frame DSLR camera, you can see the histogram once the photo is taken, but, full frame camera which is mirrorless, will provide you with a live histogram.
+With the full-frame DSLR camera, you can see the histogram once the photo is taken, but, the full-frame camera which is mirrorless, will provide you with a live histogram.

 This allows photographers to take professional black and white shots without wasting any time in capturing and then checking the images to see if they have got the right exposure.